Large English Magnesium Limestone Recumbent Lion, c.1680–1750. From the Laughton Collection, Scarborough

 Contact us for a quote

-The surface has acquired a soft, timeworn patina, testament to long exposure to the elements, with natural lichen and softened contours enhancing its sculptural presence.
-This example carries exceptional provenance, having once formed part of the remarkable garden collection of the Laughton family of Scarborough — renowned hoteliers and collectors who assembled fine architectural and garden ornament for their estate.
+This example formed part of the notable garden collection of the Laughton family of Scarborough — renowned hoteliers and collectors who assembled an exceptional group of architectural and garden sculptures for their estate.
+Provenance from this collection adds significant historic interest.